promised-ai/redpoll-website/content/blog/gamma.md

 `fAlpha` value considered anomalous?"_ Given the rest of the data in the sample, according to Braid's understanding of how all the features depend on and predict one another, `fAlpha` is expected to lie almost entirely between 0 and 10.
-That it is 12.4 is pretty surprising to Braid, as you can see it's past the 3σ mark of the right tail.
+A value of 12.4 is pretty surprising to Braid, as you can see it's past the 3σ mark of the right tail.

 # Uncertainties

-It's been touched on before, but let's talk about the ability to provide.
+It's been touched on before, but let's talk about the ability to provide a measure of uncertainty.
 In a very similar procedure to the simulation method above, we ask for a prediction given limited information:

 ```python
 # Predict class, given two feature values